 Here’s the scenario: Company ABC and Company 123 have identified the same exact target audience to sell their software to.
 Both companies have access to the same demographic and firmographic prospect data—yet Company 123 also has access to technographic data.
-These technographics reveal the tools their prospects use, what they use them for, how long they’ve used them, and much more.
+This data reveals the tools their prospects use, what they use them for, how long they’ve used them, and much more.

 We don’t need to tell you who has the upper hand here.